mariovagomarzal/cookiecutter-dotfiles/docs/index.md

 ## What is a dotfiles repository?

-Many programs (specially the ones related with software development) store their configuration plain text files under the user's home directory.
+Many programs (specially the ones related with software development) store their configuration in plain text files under the user's home directory.
 These files are called dotfiles because their names start with a dot, `.`, to indicate most of the Unix operating systems that they are hidden files.